 In the wake of the devastating fire at Notre Dame Cathedral in Paris, here at Intellis, we have been interested in learning about some of the vital factors that allowed the French Fire Brigade to act quickly, salvaging the main structure and many historical artifacts after two-thirds of the roof along with the delicate spire were destroyed in a fire earlier this week.

 While the official cause is unknown, the French authorities are conducting an intensive investigation and treating the disaster as an accident.
-However, in the days following the fire, it has emerged that Notre-Dame lacked many of the fundamental fire-prevention safeguards typically required in modern structures.
+However, in the days following the fire, it has emerged that Notre Dame lacked many of the fundamental fire-prevention safeguards typically required in modern structures.

 Thankfully, no injuries were reported, and a total disaster was averted.
-However, this event has highlighted just how essential it is for facility managers to develop solid emergency preparedness plans and routinely run practice drills.
+However, this event has highlighted how essential it is for facility managers to develop solid emergency preparedness plans and routinely run practice drills.
 It has also emphasized the role that technology will play in rebuilding efforts.

-The pompiers of Paris were prepared
+The pompiers of Paris were prepared.

 For example, the fire team quickly deployed boats on the Seine to pump large amounts of water to douse the fire.
-According to a NY Times article, Gabriel Plus, a spokesman for the Paris fire brigade, explained that there were about 500 firefighters who responded with hoses trained on the blaze while another 100 focused on saving religious and cultural artifacts.
+According to a NY Times article, Gabriel Plus, a spokesman for the Paris fire brigade, explained that about 500 firefighters responded with hoses trained on the blaze while another 100 focused on saving religious and cultural artifacts.

 Technology also helped firefighters control and eventually put out the blaze.
 Firefighters used a robot equipped with tank-type treads and a camera to pull hoses into the cathedral and aim water at the flames.
 They also used aerial drones to obtain a better view of the situation.
 They used thermal imaging to more accurately detect where the inferno was blazing most intensely, allowing firefighters to target the most critical areas first.